Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Conductance formula for an open quantum -level dot

 We will obtain the conductance $\mathcal{G}(E)$ from the lead 1 to the lead 2 in the form

 where $\Lambda$ and $\Gamma$ are $N$-by-$N$ matrices given by

 with $G^\textrm{R}$ and $G^\textrm{A}$ being the retarded and advanced Green's functions of the total Hamiltonian $H$, respectively, and

-The matrices $\check{\Gamma}$ and $\check{\Lambda}$ are two-by-two matrices constructed from the $(1,1)$, $(1,2)$, $(2,1)$, and $(2,2)$ elements of the $N$-by-$N$ matrices $\Gamma$ and $\Lambda$, respectively; see Appendix~A and particularly Eq.~\eqref{eqA310} for details.
+The matrices $\check{\Gamma}$ and $\check{\Lambda}$ are two-by-two matrices constructed from the $(1,1)$, $(1,2)$, $(2,1)$, and $(2,2)$ elements of the $N$-by-$N$ matrices $\Gamma$ and $\Lambda$, respectively, where $1$ and $2$ denote the contact sites; see Appendix\ref{app:selfenergy} and particularly eq.~\eqref{eqA310} for details.
 Because the matrix $\Gamma$ has only diagonal elements at the contact sites $d_1$ and $d_2$ as shown below, we can reduce the Hilbert space to the two-dimensional space spanned by $|d_1\rangle$ and $|d_2\rangle$.
-Then all calculations in Eqs.~\eqref{eq:conductance_G}--\eqref{eq:D} can be carried out in terms of two-by-two matrices instead of original $N$-by-$N$ matrices.
+Then all calculations in eqs.~\eqref{eq:conductance_G}--\eqref{eq:D} can be carried out in terms of two-by-two matrices instead of original $N$-by-$N$ matrices.
 The point to note here is that the conductance $\mathcal{G}_{12}$ (or the transmission probability $\mathcal{T}_{12}$) is given by the matrices $\Lambda$ and $\Gamma$ only, not in terms of each of $G^\textrm{R}$ or $G^\textrm{A}$.

 The reason why we use the matrix $\Lambda$ is as follows.
-In the next section, we will show that the matrix $\Lambda$ can be expanded purely in terms of all the discrete eigenstates as
+In \S~\ref{sec:spectrum}, we will show that the matrix $\Lambda$ can be expanded purely in terms of all the discrete eigenstates as

-for the states of the central dot, $\{|d_i\rangle\}$, (and more specifically for the contact sites $|d_1\rangle$ and $|d_2\rangle$), where the subscripts $p$, $q$, $l$ and $m$ respectively denote sets of the bound states, the anti-bound states, the resonant states and the anti-resonant states, whereas $|\psi_n\rangle$ and $\langle\tilde{\psi}_n|$ are the right- and left-eigenvectors of each state, respectively.
+for the states of the central dot, $\{|d_i\rangle\}$, (and more specifically for the contact sites $|d_1\rangle$ and $|d_2\rangle$), where the subscripts $p$, $q$, $l$ and $m$ respectively denote sets of the bound states, the anti-bound states, the resonant states and the anti-resonant states, whereas $|\psi_n\rangle$ and $\langle\tilde{\psi}_n|$ are the right- and left-eigenvectors of each state, respectively; see Appendix\ref{app:states}.
 The important point here is that the expansion does not contain any background integrals.
-This shows that the apparent `background' of the conductance profile~\eqref{eq:conductance_G} is not a background, but in fact, just a sum of the tails of various resonance peaks.
-Note at this point that the expression~(\ref{eq:conductance_G}) has the factors of the form ${\Lambda_{\alpha\beta}}^2$, which contains crossing terms, or interferences, between various discrete states.
+This shows that the `background' of the conductance profile~\eqref{eq:conductance_G} is not a background, but in fact, just a sum of the tails of various resonance peaks.
+(One could of course refer to the sum of the tails as a `background,' but we do not use this terminology in order to emphasize that we are free of background integrals.)
+Note at this point that the expression~(\ref{eq:conductance_G}) has the factors of the form $\Lambda_{\alpha\beta}\Lambda_{\beta\alpha} = \left|\Lambda_{\alpha\beta}\right|^2$, which contains crossing terms, or interferences, between various discrete states.
+(In the absence of a magnetic field $\Lambda_{\alpha\beta}$ is real.)

-On the other hand, the matrix $\Gamma$ defined by Eq.~\eqref{eq:Gamma}, or by
+On the other hand, the matrix $\Gamma$ defined by eq.~\eqref{eq:Gamma}, or by

 is given by

 with